sgmoore/Audiobookshelf-calibre-plugin/README.md

 It searches Audible for a list of Audible ASINs that may match the title and author of the calibre book, and then checks if any Audiobookshelf book matches.
 You can review these matches prior to linking.
 By default QuickLink saves a list of calibre books it failed to match (due to no ASIN match) which is more time and API efficient.
+You can disable this.
+You can clear the cache in settings, or individually remove items from the cache when it pops up during Quick Link.

 1. Right-click the Audiobookshelf icon and select "Quick Link Books"
 2. Books will be automatically matched based on Audible ASIN matches